 Given the fact that Anchor is only approximately 90% long at any given time, we automatically are behind bull market performance.
-For example, if the market goes up 20%, Anchor’s long ETF position would only go up 18%.
+For example, if the market goes up 20%, Anchor’s long ETF positions may only go up around 18%.
 Couple that with the fact that in significant up trending markets, the long hedge rolls multiple times per year and you end up with larger lags in rising markets – which get more pronounced the faster the market is rising.
-A more effective measurement would be to compare to a more risk managed product, such as your traditional 60/40 stock/bond portfolio.
-However, even that is not an ideal metric, as Anchor should significantly outperform it in bear markets, making comparisons difficult.
+A more effective measurement would be to compare Anchor to a portfolio with comparable risk, such as a 60/40 stock/bond portfolio.
+However, even that is not an ideal metric, as Anchor's option hedge can significantly outperform it in bear markets, making comparisons difficult.

 The theory being that their Defined Risk Strategy should fall within or above the blue range.
 The red line represents the theoretical return of the S&P 500, the yellow line is the Swan’s Defined Risk Return target returns when contrasted with the S&P 500 return at the point.

-It is our opinion that these target bands represent a much more adequate projection of what results should be expected internally of the Anchor strategy.
+It is our opinion that these target bands represent an adequate projection of what results should be expected internally of the Anchor strategy as well.
 We will of course always work to exceed those expectations, but this will represent more realistic return projections for Anchor, particularly in large bull scenarios.

 Another advantage to evaluating Swan’s Defined Risk Strategy, is it now gives us an appropriate benchmark to measure against.
 In describing their product, Swan states: